 Eligibility

-• If the property is owned by more than one person who are not spouses, then all owners must apply and qualify.
+- If the property is owned by more than one person who are not spouses, then all owners must apply and qualify.
+Property occupants may also be required to apply and qualify (certain conditions apply).

-• The property must be the principal residence of applicant(s).
+- The property must be the applicant(s)' principal residence.

-• Property must be assessed in the residential/farm property tax class
+- Property must be assessed in the Residential or Farm tax class.

-• The applicant(s)’ total gross household income from all sources is $48,441 (for 2023) or less.
-This amount includes income of all residents in the home.
-The threshold will be increased annually and is based on the annual Consumer Price Index (CPI).
+- The applicant(s)’ total gross household income from all sources is $56,556 (2025) or less.
+The income threshold is adjusted annually based on changes to the Consumer Price Index (CPI).

 What you need